instantOS/instantos.github.io/docs/layouts.md

 - Release it outside a valid target to cancel.

 Hold Super and right-drag near an edge to resize a tiled window.
-Floating windows use the familiar free move and resize gestures instead; see [Floating windows](floating.md).
+Floating windows use the usual move and resize gestures instead; see [Floating windows](floating.md).

 ## Starting arrangements